Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-goedgepickt/README.md

 Stocklevels in Vendure will be updated by incoming webhook events from GoedGepickt.

-Vendure variants will be pushed to GoedGepickt on `ProductVariantEvent` events.
+Vendure variants will be pushed to GoedGepickt on product variant creation events.
+Name, price and image updates are only done by full sync.

 ## Full sync